seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 *……Clear it up immediately, Sylvester.*

 I communicated via eye contact with Karstedt.
 He is an archducal family member who studied some of the archduke candidate course lectures at the Royal Academy, and has seen me complaining about the inconvenience of requiring the Aub to open the teleportation room.
 That's why he gave me a confused look.
-The same went for Charlotte and Florenzia.
+The same went for Charlotte and Florencia.

 「Ah, ahem.
 Rozemyne, Ferdinand just said he activated the teleportation circle in the villa.」